Jinwen-Zhong/Orbit-wars-xmu/machine_learning/ml_notes.md

 future_target_ships

-= target_ships + distance × production
+= target_ships + production × travel_time

-This approximates target growth during fleet travel time.
+This approximates the number of ships a target may accumulate before our fleet arrives.

+Some recent strategies already rely on future estimation rather than only using current observations.

 ---

 ## Data Collection

-At the moment, experiment outputs mainly record:
+Current experiment outputs mainly record:

 - seed
 - reward
 - win/loss result

-This information is useful for comparison, but not enough for training a model.
+These records are useful for comparison, but not sufficient for ML training.

-If ML is added later, more detailed records will be needed.
+If ML is introduced later, more detailed information should be stored.

 For each game turn and decision step, we may record: